 If something is unsafe or improperly wired, of course, you should replace it.
 But if you just need to add a light here or an outlet there, it can pay to look for ways to streamline the process.
 So, you'll find a number of ways to move or extend outlets or lights that aren't all that hard.
 None of these electric remodel tips require an electrician, either.

-Need a Receptacle?
-Look on Other Side of the Wall
+If You Need an Outlet, Look on the Other Side

 Take a Homeowner's Electrical Exam and Save Money

-Amateur, non-permitted electrical work in residences isn't uncommon.
+Do-it-yourself, non-permitted electrical work in residences isn't uncommon.
 For small jobs, like adding an outlet, it's likely that you don't even need a permit to do the work.
-However, for more major electrical work, like adding new circuits or installing a sub panel, you most certainly will need a permit.
+However, for more major electrical work, like adding new circuits or installing a subpanel, you most certainly will need a permit.
 And permits usually mean working with a licensed electrician.

 However, in some areas, homeowners can legally do their own electrical work and get fully permitted and approved.
 The way to do this is with a homeowner's electrical exam.
 It's not standard everywhere but is growing in use.

 The homeowner studies up for the test and pays a nominal fee.
 They then take a test consisting of 10 to 20 questions, usually at the permitting office.
 If you're qualified to do the work yourself, you'll save the cost of hiring a pro.
 If you're not qualified, use an electrician.